Australian Open heat: Players sent to 'abattoir'

 Tournament responds

-The organizers didn't use the roof on any of the three courts where it was available, going against the suggestion of Rafael Nadal -- who crushed 28th seed Damir Dzumhur 6-1 6-3 6-1 -- two days ago.
+The organizers didn't use the roof on any of the three courts where it was available, going against the suggestion of Rafael Nadal -- who crushed 28th seed Damir Dzumhur 6-1 6-3 6-1 and has yet to surrender a set -- two days ago.

 They defended their stance in a statement issued following Cornet's ample criticism.
 Tournament referee Wayne McKewen said the heat rule was close to being implemented Friday but that the temperature subsequently dropped.